aws/aws-eks-best-practices/content/cost_optimization.md

 [Amazon EKS Workshop - setting up EKS CloudWatch Container Insights sections has more details on how to set this up in your cluster.](https://eksworkshop.com/intermediate/250_cloudwatch_container_insights/)

+Significant savings of the EC2 instance cost of the Kubernetes cluster can be achieved by auto scaling of nodes & pods, right-saving, leveraging Savings Plan and usage of EC2 Spot.

 ### Matching supply and demand

 Leverage Auto Scaling at a Pod level as well on Container nodes, to provision resources and keep a buffer for traffic spikes.
 Leverage pricing models to gain efficiency for burst and spike modes.